12 entryways that make a great first impression

 Design: Paul West / Photo courtesy of The Modern House

 Indeed, the most tastefully decorated spaces mix modern and traditional styles, and often have a quirky element to them.
-This Paris apartment opens to a humorous antique ostrich painting hanging above a mini floating coral-themed shelf.
+This Paris apartment opens to a humorous antique ostrich painting above a coral-themed mini shelf.

 antique painting in entry design